AMTM-OSR/.github/profile/README.md

 ---

 ## 💡 What is AMTM-OSR?
-AMTM-OSR (Abandoned Scripts Revival) is a GitHub Organization dedicated to rescuing, maintaining, and improving scripts originally developed for ASUSWRT-Merlin (AMTM) routers that have fallen out of active maintenance.
+AMTM-OSR (Orphaned Scripts Revival) is a GitHub Organization dedicated to rescuing, maintaining, and improving scripts originally developed for ASUSWRT-Merlin (AMTM) routers that have fallen out of active maintenance.
 We provide a central home for these orphaned tools, ensuring they remain secure, compatible, and up-to-date.

 ## 📜 Our Mission
 - **Revival:** Identify and fork legacy AMTM scripts that are no longer maintained.